Adm. Holsey visits Trinidad and Tobago

-241209-N-CD453-1031 PORT OF SPAIN, Trinidad and Tobago (Dec.
-9, 2024) The commander of U.S. Southern Command (SOUTHCOM), U.S. Navy Adm.
-Alvin Holsey, arrives in Port of Spain, Trinidad and Tobago, Dec.
-9, 2024.
-Holsey is visiting Trinidad and Tobago to meet with the nation's senior leaders to discuss security cooperation and to gather with regional security leaders for the Dec.
-11-12 Caribbean Nations Security Conference (CANSEC) 2024.
+241211-N-CD453-1016 PORT OF SPAIN, Trinidad (Dec.
+11, 2024) Marine Sgt.
+Maj.
+Rafael Rodriguez, the Command Senior Enlisted Leader for U.S. Southern Command, talks with Army Lt.
+Col. Luis Preciado, from the Security Cooperation Office at the U.S. Embassy Jamaica, prior to the opening ceremony of the Caribbean Nations Security Conference (CANSEC) 2024 in Port of Spain, Trinidad and Tobago, Dec.
+11, 2024.
+CANSEC brought together defense and security leaders from 16 nations for discussions on cooperation to counter threats in the Caribbean and strengthen regional disaster response.
 (Photo by Mass Communication Specialist 1st Class Samantha Oblander, SOUTHCOM Public Affairs)

 |Date Taken: